aldertzomer/Microbial-Genomics-2022/_episodes/70_Genome_Annotation.md

 > >
 > > ERR326690/ERR326690.txt:CDS: 479
 > >
-> > About 480 *S. pneumoniae* genes cannot be assigned a function by Prokka.
+> > About 480 S. pneumoniae genes cannot be assigned a function by Prokka.
 What would be a method to figure out what these genes are coding for?
+What could be the reason the number of hypothetical proteins is lower?
 > > ~~~
 > > {: .output}
 > {: .solution}